brent-hartwig/rsuite-container-template-plugin/README.md

 </acls>
 ```

+## Retaining User Input
+Each time the wizard's main web service is consumed, it retains expected user-input.
+The following documents what the web service looks for.

+### Container Name
+The new container name should be specified by a parameter named "containerName".

+### Container Layered Metadata
+Layered metadata values may be specified by parameters whose names begin with "lmd".
+That prefix is stripped off before the metadata is set.
+For instance, a parameter named "lmdMyName" with a value of "My Value" instructs the wizard to set the "MyName" layered metadata to "My Value" on the new container.

+At this time, this metadata is only applied to the main container created by the plugin, as opposed to any other object created by the wizard.

+It's possible to validate some parameter values.
+Our plan is to make the validation logic configurable.
+We're not there yet.
+There's one hard-coded test against "lmdJobCode".
+There's also a second yet generic test.
+If the parameter being tested is accompanied by a second with the same name plus "-Verify", the wizard will throw an exception if the two values do not match.
+This is a way to ask the user to enter a value twice, and only proceed if the values match.
+For the verification arguments, do not include the "lmd" parameter name prefix.
+For example, to add a verified piece of layered metadata named "JobCode", configure a form (wizard page) to include parameters named "lmdJobCode" and "JobCode-Verify".

+### Managed Objects
+The wizard also looks for parameters named "templateId".
+For each one it finds, the wizard keeps track of the page it was specified on, the template ID, and the value of the "title" parameter (optional).
+Later this information is used to create new managed objects.
+A future version of this wizard may also be able to use this information to support "back" and confirmation features.

 ## JAXB
 This project's build script includes the `jaxb` task to generate JAXB classes from the wizard configuration's XML Schema.
 This task should be executed after modifying `containerWizardConf.xsd`.